 fiancée would play a more important role in his life.

-After one particularly good review of Ridings poetry appeared in the
+one particularly good review of Ridings poetry appeared in the press, written by

-Despite his being married with four children, Riding quickly fell in love with Jackson
+his being married with four children, Riding quickly fell in love with Jackson

-and determined she would have him, abruptly she announced to Graves
+and determined she would have him, abruptly she announced to Graves that their

 arguing with her once her mind was made up, reluctantly he returned to London,